 Fire breaks out in the new Upper School wing, built in 1968, during Thanksgiving vacation.
 School starts the following Monday in makeshift classrooms.
 The Trustees are forced to a decide whether to renovate or relocate.

 The Board of Trustees purchases the 21 acre estate adjacent to St. Mary's Seminary on Roland Avenue, known as Chestnutwood.
 The estate was formerly owned by Dr. and Mrs. A.R.L.
-Dohme and previously by Charles Bonaparte, the great-grandson of Jerome Bonaparte, Naploeon Bonaparte's brother.
+Dohme and previously by Charles Bonaparte, the grandson of Jerome Bonaparte, Naploeon Bonaparte's brother.

 Due to a drop in the male birth population and limited space, RPCS terminates admission for young boys.

 Margaret E. Smith becomes the fifth Head of School.
+She initiated the bagpiper tradition on Opening Day to welcome students.

 Jean Waller Brune, 1960 becomes the first RPCS alumna to be appointed Head of School.